 2. Eliminating the Devastating Effects of Financial Dishonesty

 Sometimes, it’s hard to be honest about money.

 Finances are inherently embarrassing.
-They can be especially awkward if you have some debt or troubles with impulse purchases.
+They can be especially awkward if you have some debt or trouble with impulse purchases.

 Did you know there is actually a term called ‘Financial Infidelity’?